robbievanleeuwen/section-properties/docs/source/rst/theory.rst

 This section of the documentation describes the theory and application of the finite element method to cross-sectional analysis used by *sectionproperties*.
 The goal of *sectionproperties* is to perform cross-sectional and stress analysis on arbitrary cross-sections, see below figure.
-In it's simplest form, an arbitrary cross-section can be defined by a series of points, segments and holes.
+In its simplest form, an arbitrary cross-section can be defined by a series of points, segments and holes.

 .. figure:: ../images/theory/arbitrarySection.png